KKON

-KKON (790 AM) was a radio station licensed to serve Kealakekua, Hawaii.
+KKON (790 AM) was a radio station licensed to serve Kealakekua, Hawaii, United States.
 The station was last owned by First Assembly King's Cathedral and Chapels.

 History

 KEKO/KONA

 Although Federal Communications Commission (FCC) records list KKON as a separate station, functionally it was the direct successor to an earlier station on the same frequency.

 The original station to operate at 790 kHz from Kealakekua was KEKO, owned by the Mauna Loa Broadcasting Company.
 KEKO signed on November 1, 1963 and was the first station on the Big Island outside of windward Hilo.
 The station was affiliated with Hilo's KHBC and KGMB in Honolulu.
 Its block programming format included a daily Filipino program and daily marlin report, as well as a variety of music and news on the hour.
 The tower sat behind Kona's police station in the foothills of Mount Hualalai.
 In November 1965, KEKO changed its network to the All Islands Radio Network, whose key station was KGU; new call letters of KONA were assigned to the station that month.

 Two Oahu residents, Saul Gould and William Mullen, bought stock in Mauna Loa Broadcasting Company in September 1967.
 A month later, the company began to publish a weekly newspaper, the Kona Star, which it said was the area's first "full-sized" paper; at the same time, Robert Bowman was appointed KONA station director.
 By the launch of the Star, KONA was negotiating for studio space in the new Kona Hilton hotel, a power increase to 5,000 watts, and a relocation of its transmitter site to Thurston Point.
 Bowman lasted a month in the position before resigning, citing disagreements with station management.
 In June 1968, KONA altered its format to "all Hawaiian" with the exception of Japanese and Filipino newscasts.

 Mauna Loa, however, ran into financial difficulties, and KONA went off the air for good on August 1, 1968.
 The station's property—but not its license—was put up for auction, with the winning bid of $85,000 being placed by Pacific Broadcasting, owners of KUAM on Guam.
 The Pacific bid, however, was contingent on the company obtaining the license; that did not occur and the auction was voided by a circuit court judge.

-It’s license was deleted on May 23, 1969.
+Its license was deleted on May 23, 1969.